Instrument Development Scientist

 The Disruptive Space Technology Centre (DSTC) works across all technical areas relevant to the work of RAL space and our collaborators.
 Recent projects have included optical communications, atmospheric analysis and imaging systems developments.
 Our work requires a cross-disciplinary, agile approach to solving complex problems and provides the opportunity to be involved in design and development work from concept through to prototype and on to supporting implementation within the space engineering divisions.

-As an Instrument Development Scientist in the RAL Space Disruptive Technology group, with specific skills and interests in optics and photonics you will be involved in the development of spacecraft payload instruments for commercial and academic end users, across astronomy, space science, earth observation and communications domains.
+As an Instrument Development Scientist in the RAL Space Disruptive Technology group, with specific skills and interests in systems design and test you will be involved in the development of spacecraft payload instruments for commercial and academic end users, across astronomy, space science, earth observation and communications domains.
 You will be required to interface between users (scientists and industrialists) and engineering teams in identifying and planning instrumentation solutions.
 You will also be required to develop proof of concept experiments to quickly demonstrate the feasibility and capability of new concepts and designs, then support larger engineering teams to realise higher Technology Readiness Level (TRL) solutions.

 This role provides exceptional opportunities to experience a wide range of cutting-edge technology developments but requires a flexible and motivated individual who can support multiple projects with a wide range of partners inside a small, dedicated team.